 Encore!
 This course is offered after school and scheduled to minimize conflicts with other performing arts programs.
+The magic of theatre cannot happen without the essential role of our Theatre Production crew.
 Theatre Production 11 is for students who want experience in the designing, building and running of: sets, props, lighting, sound, costumes, and make-up.
 Students will assistant stage-manage, house manage, and light and crew all theatre productions.
 Students in this course must be prepared to attend extra Tech rehearsals and all special rehearsals in the run-up to a performance as well as all performances.
 This course runs outside the regular timetable with specific afternoon/evening rehearsal schedules set on a year-to-year basis.